Potential killer apps for Samsung's foldable smartphone

 The coming months will be critical for Samsung as it readies the product for consumers.
 But just as important will be how developers take advantage of the unique design, which rocks a smaller front screen, but opens up like a book to reveal a larger, tablet-like display.

 That's why Samsung chose to unveil the device at its annual developer conference.
-Those programmers are critical to making sure the foldable display is more than a gimmick.
+Those programmers will be critical to making sure the foldable display is more than a gimmick.

 "When we deliver a foldable phone, it has to be really meaningful to our customer," said D.J.
 Koh, head of Samsung's mobile business, in an interview on the sidelines of the Galaxy A9 launch last month.
 "If the user experience is not up to my standard, I don't want to deliver those kind of products."